CanonicalLtd/maas-docs/en/nodes-hw-scripts-fields.md

 line][maas-scripts-cli].

-This page explains the various metadata fields used within these scripts, along with how parameters are passed to scripts and any results returned.
+This page explains the various metadata fields used within these scripts, along with how parameters are passed to scripts and how any results are returned.

 ## Metadata fields